-Ken Jeong, known in some circles as the "scene stealer," is quickly establishing himself as the go-to character actor for many of today's hit comedies.
+Known in some circles as the "scene stealer," Jeong is quickly establishing himself as the go-to character actor for many of today's hit comedies.
 In May 2009, Jeong appeared as the Asian mobster Mr. Chow in the sleeper-hit comedy film "The Hangover," which also starred Bradley Cooper, Ed Helms and Zach Galifianakis.
 The film is the highest-grossing R-rated comedy to date, and has tallied $277 million at the domestic box office.

 Later that same summer, Jeong was seen in two more comedies.
 The first was the Will Ferrell-produced film "The Goods: Live Hard, Sell Hard," opposite Jeremy Piven.
 He was next reunited with Cooper in the film "All About Steve," which also starred Sandra Bullock.

 Since his feature-film debut as the doctor in "Knocked Up" in 2007, Jeong has gone on to a number of memorable roles in a series of successful comedies.
-Directed, written and produced by Judd Apatow, it was Jeong's first film and grossed $219 million at the worldwide box office.
 The year 2008 saw Jeong with his first major role as the villain in "Role Models."
 Taking on the role of King Argotron, Jeong acted opposite Paul Rudd, Seann William Scott and Christopher Mintz-Plasse.
-The film went on to gross over $90 million worldwide.
 In the same year, he had bit parts in two other major comedies with "Pineapple Express" and "Step Brothers."